Truncus arteriosus

 The exact cause of truncus arteriosus is unknown.
 But some things might increase the risk of a heart problem at birth.
 Risk factors include:

 • Viral illness during pregnancy.
 Some infections can hurt a developing baby.
-For example, having German measles during pregnancy can cause problems in a baby's heart development.
+For example, having German measles during pregnancy can cause changes in a baby's heart development.
 German measles also is called rubella.

 • Poorly controlled diabetes during pregnancy.
 Careful control of your blood sugar before and during pregnancy can reduce the risk of heart problems in your baby.
-If you have diabetes, work with your provider to be sure blood sugar is well controlled before getting pregnant.
+If you have diabetes, work with your healthcare professional to be sure blood sugar is well controlled before getting pregnant.

-• Certain medicines taken during pregnancy.
+• Some medicines taken during pregnancy.
 Some medicines can cause heart problems and other health conditions in a baby.
-Tell your provider about all the medicines you take, including those bought without a prescription.
+Tell your healthcare professional about all the medicines you take, including those bought without a prescription.

-• Certain chromosomal disorders.
+• Some chromosomal disorders.
 An extra or irregular chromosome increases the risk of truncus arteriosus.
 Examples are DiGeorge syndrome, also called 22q11.2 deletion syndrome, and velocardiofacial syndrome.

 • Smoking during pregnancy.
 If you smoke, quit.
-Smoking during pregnancy increases the risk of heart problems in your baby.
+Smoking during pregnancy increases the risk of heart conditions in your baby.

 • Alcohol use.
-Drinking alcohol during pregnancy increases the risk of heart problems and other health conditions in a baby.
+Drinking alcohol during pregnancy increases the risk of heart conditions and other health issues in a baby.

 Complications